huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_agency.md

 The following arguments are supported:

-* `name` - (Required, String, String) The name of agency.
+* `name` - (Required, String, ForceNew) The name of agency.
 The name is a string of 1 to 64 characters.
+Changing this will create a new agency.

 * `description` - (Optional, String) Provides supplementary information about the agency.
 The value is a string of 0 to 255 characters.